Solopova, Dr Elizabeth

 Key Concepts in Medieval Literature, Palgrave Key Concepts: Literature, E. Solopova and S. Lee (Basingstoke: Palgrave Macmillan, 2006)

-The Keys of Middle-earth: Discovering Medieval Literature through the Fiction of J. R. R. Tolkien, S. Lee and E. Solopova (Basingstoke: Palgrave Macmillan, 2005) - A new edition is in planning!
+The Keys of Middle-earth: Discovering Medieval Literature through the Fiction of J. R. R. Tolkien, S. Lee and E. Solopova (Basingstoke: Palgrave Macmillan, 2005) - A new edition is in preparation!

 [editor] General Prologue to the Canterbury Tales on CD-ROM (Cambridge: Cambridge University Press, 2000)